MaterializeInc/materialize/doc/user/content/integrations/dbt.md

     pip install dbt-materialize      # install the adapter
     ```

+    The installation will include `dbt-core` and the `dbt-postgres` dependency.
 To check that the plugin was successfully installed, run:

     ```bash
     dbt --version